jorgebucaran/hyperapp/docs/src/pages/Tutorial/tutorial.md

 }
 ```

-With that, our state prop `fetching` will always tell us wether or not we are fetching.
+With that, our state prop `fetching` will always tell us whether or not we are fetching.
 Use that to show a spinner when we are fetching, in `storyList`:

 ```js